 It's time to get that new hip joint moving.
 A physical therapist will teach you exercises to strengthen the muscles around it.
 You will probably sit up on the edge of the bed, stand, and start walking.
 If your surgery was early in the day and went well, there's a chance you may even start physical therapy the afternoon of your operation.

 You'll do more exercises and walk with the help of crutches or a walker.
 As you hurt less, you'll likely move from IV pain medicine to pills.
 You should be able to eat normal foods instead of the liquid-only diet you had the first day.

 It should be easier to get around now.
 If you're doing well, it's time to go home.
 Make sure you have help lined up, like rides, shopping, and other errands.
 You won't be able to drive for 3-6 weeks.
 If you need more help, you might check into a rehab center for a few days or have plans for a home health aide to come to your house.

 4+ Days After

 Take care of the area around your incision.
 Don't get it wet, and skip creams, lotions, and ointments.
 You can ease pain by using an icepack on the area for 10-15 minutes at a time.
-Keep the joint moving, and keep doing the exercises you learned at the hospital.
+Keep the joint moving, and do the exercises you learned at the hospital.
 You may get visits from a home health nurse or a physical therapist.

-At this point, you should start feeling like yourself again.
+At this point, you should start to feel like yourself again.
 Most of your pain is likely gone.
 Your swelling should have eased.
-Moving will be easier, and you can probably do most of your regular day-to-day activities, whether it’s gardening, dancing, or taking long walks.
+Moving will be easier, and you can probably do most of your regular day-to-day activities, whether it's gardening, dancing, or taking long walks.
 You and your new hip will continue to have follow-up visits with your doctor for the first year after surgery.